top of page

 Understanding Cacao Varieties

-• Rare and refined flavour
+• Rare and refined flavor

 • Features floral and fruity notes